MoserMichael/s9k/README.md

 Run s9k web server in a docker; by default the docker image is fetched from a public repository. (quay.io/mmoser/s9k-mm) The web server creates a self-signed certificate on each docker run

-Start the web server fir s9k
+Start the web server for s9k

 -r          - start the web server
 -p  <port>  - listening port (default 8000)